aherbert/gdsc-smlm/docs/fitting_plugins.rst

 Note: The configuration wizard is also displayed if the settings are not suitable for the simple fitting procedure due to the use of advanced settings.
 These can only be configured using the ``Peak Fit`` plugin (see section :numref:`%s <fitting_plugins:Peak Fit>`).
 If the wizard is used then the existing settings will be overwritten.
 To use the advanced settings run the ``Peak Fit`` plugin.

-.. index:: configuration wizard 1: introduction
+.. index:: Configuration Wizard 1: Introduction

 Configuration Wizard 1: Introduction
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^